25-1-Great Vocals

 Writer/Composer: Johannes Paul Martini (1785)

-If angels existed in person on the earth today, perhaps they would sound like the American singer / songwriter Joan Baez in this French traditional love classic.
+If angels existed in person on the earth today, perhaps they would sound like American singer / songwriter Joan Baez in this French traditional love classic.
 Her voice floats effortlessly into the universe, almost as delicate as a piccolo or a lone violin, and blends with nature as few voices have in the last 100 years.
-As she stums her lone acoustic guitar, it remains a heavenly performance, and at this early stage in her career, her voice is beyond description or comparison to any other female Folk singer.
-Blessed with this beautiful soprano voice, she has entertained audiences since the early1960’s.
-Even her songs of social activism transcend generation gaps…Truly Beautiful!
+As she stums her lone acoustic guitar, it remains a heavenly performance, and at this early stage in her career, her crystal-clear voice is beyond description or comparison to any other female Folk singer.
+Blessed with this beautiful mezzo-soprano voice, she has entertained audiences well over 60 years, since those days of social activism in the early1960’s.
+Even her songs of message and peace transcend generation gaps…Truly Sublime and Beautiful!

 7. YOU’VE LOST THAT LOVING FEELING (1964)